-We also must recognise that, important as the immediate benefits are to communities, the decisions we make about the places where we work and live today will long outlast us.
-Good, proactive management of our parks today will leave a real legacy for those who come after us.
+We also have to recognise that, important as the immediate benefits are to communities, the decisions we make about the places where we work and live today will long outlast us.
+Good, proactive management of our Parks today will leave a real legacy for those who come after us.